Developer Guide

 edit property 1 a/Blk 150 Bishan Street 11 #02-101 p/570150

 Expected: No property is edited.
-An error messageAnother property with the same address and postal code already exists in the app
+An error messageAnother property with the same address and postal code already exists in the appis shown in the result display.

 -